 It has failed to pass and become law each time.

-California – and many other states, for that matter – already provide these protections under the law.
+California is one of several states that already provide these protections under state law.
 Even so, employers still want federal guidelines on this topic.
 This would ensure that:

 - Employers have a clear understanding of their responsibilities under the law;